Taking less water from the Test and Itchen

 Addressing the shortfall

 The new limits mean finding fresh water resources.
-We’ve agreed with the Environment Agency that we’ll make up the shortfall by 2027.
+Our current WRMP plans to make up this up the shortfall by 2027.
 To achieve this, we’ve launched our Water for Life – Hampshire programme.

 The programme will reduce the amount of water we source from the Rivers Test and Itchen by creating a modern water supply network that secures a plentiful water supply for our customers and the environment – whatever the weather.

 Water for Life – Hampshire

 Between now and 2030, we’re working to improve how we source, treat and supply water across Hampshire and the Isle of Wight.
 This includes:

 Exploring new sources of water – including desalination* to turn salt water into drinking water and water recycling to keep treated water within our network